f5devcentral/openssl-pqc-stepbystep-lab/addenum_updating_openssl_pqc.md

 ## 📋 Overview

 This addendum provides detailed instructions for enabling post-quantum cryptography support on Ubuntu systems.
 Choose the path that matches your Ubuntu version and requirements.
-Yea, we know not everyone is using Ubuntu but this is basd on our lab guides and that's what we used. 🐧 What it will do is give you a better idea of what you might want to do internally with our installations, either updating OpenSSL fully or "simply" adding OQS support as needed.
+Yea, we know not everyone is using Ubuntu but this is based on our lab guides and that's what we used. 🐧 What it will do is give you a better idea of what you might want to do internally with our installations, either updating OpenSSL fully or "simply" adding OQS support as needed.

 And [contributions](contributing.md) welcome! 🤝 Add your linux flavor or unique use case we're probably forgetting.